Mechanical Fitter Technician banner

 • ITI Exams:

-• National Council for Vocational Training (NCVT) Exams: After completing an ITI course, you'll need to pass the NCVT exam to obtain the National Trade Certificate (NTC).
-This certificate is widely recognized in India and is essential for employment.
+• National Council for Vocational Training (NCVT) Exams: After completing your ITI course, you'll need to pass the NCVT exam to obtain the National Trade Certificate (NTC).
+This certificate is widely recognized in India and is crucial for securing jobs in the mechanical fitting field.

 • Apprenticeship Exams:

-• National Apprenticeship Certificate (NAC) Exam: If you complete an apprenticeship, you'll need to pass the NAC exam conducted by the National Council for Apprenticeship Training (NCAT).
-This certificate adds significant value to your profile.
+• National Apprenticeship Certificate (NAC) Exam: If you undergo an apprenticeship, you'll be required to pass the NAC exam conducted by the National Council for Apprenticeship Training (NCAT).
+This certification validates your practical training and skills.

 • Advanced Certifications: